Updated: Nov 27

 Without further ado, let's set up your sewing room!

 We use the Singer Heavy Duty 4423 in the studio and I can't say enough about it.
 Once again you can find out why, and what I look for in a sewing machine, in our "Choosing a Sewing Machine" lesson of our E-Course (another free preview video!)
 For what it's worth the Singer Heavy Duty 4432 and Singer Heavy Duty 4452 are very similar, there are just more stitches (32 stitches and 52 stitches respectively) on each machine.
-If you want something simpler, the Singer M1500 is a good machine, though if you watch the video you'll understand why I prefer the 44 models!

 A sharp pair of fabric scissors is essential.